 Who Suffers From Carpal Tunnel Syndrome?

-Those who suffer from carpal tunnel syndrome can vary from intense computer or mouse-based workers to manual laborers and factory workers who operate vibrating tools.
+Those who suffer from carpal tunnel syndrome can vary from an intense computer or mouse-based workers to manual laborers and factory workers who operate vibrating tools.

 Age, body weight, and other medical conditions may contribute to carpal tunnel syndrome.
 Still, certain workplace repetitive movements are also known for causing the onset of this condition .